Energy research and development

 - EV Charging Strategies for Fleets and Workplaces is demonstrating EV charging technologies, such as rotational charging and power sharing, to reduce the installed cost of EV charging for fleets and workplaces to increase EV adoption in commercial settings.
 Phase one of this study allowed for an increase of 26 EVSE for SMUD fleet and employee workplace EVs from existing infrastructure.
 We are currently recruiting commercial customers to demonstrate the capabilities in various customer environments.

-- Development of a flexible, open standards based price publishing application for use by multiple partner projects and pilots to test automated DER response to changing prices.
+- We developed a flexible, open standards based price publishing application for use by multiple partner projects and pilots to test automated DER response to changing prices.

-- Install and evaluate 69kV advanced line sensors for improving reliability, helping enable faster fault location identification and faster outage restoration.
+- We installed and evaluated 69kV advanced line sensors for improving reliability, helping enable faster fault location identification and faster outage restoration.

 We move emerging energy efficiency technologies, including electrification, from lab and demonstration projects into active customer programs.
 The goal is to investigate new or underutilized technologies and to move proven products into customer programs.
 The research program covers both residential and commercial applications that convert gas or reduce electricity consumption.